Pro Tip: Use Ghostreader on this doc đ»

 If you save documents using the browser extensions on web or using the Safari browser and share sheet on iOS, these methods will generally result in the highest quality parsing because Reader is getting the full document content rather than the naked URL.

-If the document is still missing content (such as missing images), you should report those documents through the feedback section of the Reader app and selecting Report document parsing issue.
-We have an engineer dedicated to fixing parsing tickets and we are constantly upgrading our parsing.
+If the document is still missing content (such as missing images), you should report those documents through the feedback section of the Reader app by selecting Report document parsing issue

 An article I saved includes non-core content such as an advertisement.
 How do I fix extra content in saved articles?